Skip to content

 """

-Retrieve the values of variables whose names start with a given prefix.
+Retrieve the values of variables belonging to a given prefix.

 Args: